LexouDuck/website/pages/art/pixelart/index.md

 ![](TSRPG.png)

 The rightmost sprite here is the humanoid version of my mascot character, and was done by [VirtuaBoy123](#) to be one of the enemies for the game.
 I decided to chip in & help out by creating the leftmost sprite - the mantaray version of my mascot.
-Seeing the two side-by-side, made me want to imagine a mid-level between the two, similar to a *Pokemon* evolution line.
+Seeing the two side-by-side, made me want to imagine a mid-level between the two, similar to a *Pokemon* evolution line - this is why I also created the larger darker manta ray in the middle.

 ---